 To graduate from high school in Arizona, students must complete a minimum number of credits that demonstrate proficiency across a range of subjects.
 The specific number of credits required can vary slightly depending on the school district or charter school, but the state sets a baseline that all schools must adhere to.

 As of the most recent guidelines, Arizona requires students to earn a minimum of 22 credits to graduate high school.
 These credits are distributed across various subject areas, ensuring a well-rounded education.
-However, it's important to note that some districts may require more than 22 credits, so it's crucial to check with your school for their specific requirements.
+Even so, it helps to note that some districts may require more than 22 credits, so it's crucial to check with your school for their specific requirements.

 Here's a breakdown of the general subject area requirements: